a-shashkin/shashkin-hometask-lesson-3/README.md

-# shashkin-hometask-lesson-3

-This is a repository containing the hometask for lesson "Основы Java. Дмитрий Тучс".
+This is a repository containing the work with Java classes.
+The classes and methods used comprise an automatically-played minigame pet project, inspired by World of Warships videogame.